pysys-test/pysys-test/README.rst

   throughput and other performance metrics.

-- A pluggable "writers" framework for recording test outcomes in any format, including a standard JUnit-compatible XML results writer in the box, and support for running tests under Travis CI.
+- A pluggable "writers" framework for recording test outcomes in any format, including a standard JUnit-compatible XML results writer and output archiver in the box, and support for running tests under CI providers such as GitHub(R) Actions and Travis CI(R).
 - Integrated support for running PyUnit tests and doctests, in case your application is also written in Python.
 - Integrated support for executing manual/interactively driven test cases.